notionblog/vue-notion-render/README.md

 ### Local Component

-if you don't want to register the component globally you can use it locally in you component.
+if you don't want to register the component globally you can use it locally in your component.

 ```
     <script>